bluedata-katacoda/katacoda-scenarios/My Hello World with Ubuntu/intro.md

 Welcome to my Katacoda Scenarios !
-I am explaining you to the steps of hello world image craetion.
+I am explaining you the steps of hello world image creation.